North Kalimantan

 North Kalimantan (Kalimantan Utara) is a province of Indonesia.
-It is located on the northernmost of Kalimantan, the Indonesian part of the island of Borneo.
-North Kalimantan borders the Malaysian states of Sabah to the north and Sarawak to the west, and by the Indonesian province of East Kalimantan to the south.
-Tanjung Selor serves as the capital of the province, while Tarakan is the largest city and the financial centre.
+It is located in the northernmost part of Kalimantan, the Indonesian portion of the island of Borneo.
+North Kalimantan is bordered by the Malaysian states of Sabah to the north and Sarawak to the west, and by the Indonesian province of East Kalimantan to the south.
+The town of Tanjung Selor serves as the capital of the province, while Tarakan is the largest urban area, the province's sole city and financial centre.

-Formed on 25 October 2012, North Kalimantan was separated from the province of East Kalimantan to reduce development disparity and Malaysia's influence over the territory.
-North Kalimantan covers 70,650.73 square kilometres and consists of four regencies and one city.
+Formed on 25 October 2012, North Kalimantan was separated from the province of East Kalimantan in order to reduce development disparity and Malaysia's influence over the territory.
+North Kalimantan covers 69,901 square kilometres and consists of four regencies and one city.
 It had a population of 524,656 at the 2010 Census and 701,784 at the 2020 Census, making it at that time the least populous province in Indonesia, until the subsequent creation in 2022 of the new provinces of South Papua (which became the new least populous province), West Papua and Southwest Papua.
-The official estimate as at mid 2023 was 746,201 people (comprising 391,845 males and 353,356 females).
+The official estimate as at mid 2025 was 749,370 people (comprising 393,130 males and 356,240 females).
 Most of the province is sparsely populated.

 History

 North Kalimantan is the territory of the Sultanate of Bulungan, which was founded by a group of coastal Kayan.
 Around the 16th century, a Kayan princess called, Asung Luwan, married a visiting nobleman from Brunei, called Datuk Mencang.
-From this line a princely state was established, centered in Tanjung Selor, which had territory of Bulungan, Tana Tidung, Malinau, Nunukan, Tarakan, and some part of Sabah.
-Bulungan was a vassal of Berau, which in turn was a vassal of Kingdom of Kutai.
+From this line a princely state was established, centered in Tanjung Selor, which ruled territory now comprising Bulungan, Tana Tidung, Malinau, Nunukan, Tarakan, and some part of Sabah.
+Bulungan was a vassal of the Berau Sultanate, which in turn was a vassal of the Kingdom of Kutai.
 During subsequent wars, the territory fell into the hands of Brunei and after agreements were made with the Sultanate of Sulu, the territory officially came under Sulu control.
 In 1777, the royal family converted to Islam, with the king Wira Amir changing his name to Aji Muhammad, and title to Sultan Amirul Mukminin.
 In 1853, The Dutch signed a Politiek Contract to impose their sovereignty over the Bulungan kingdom, Sulu was not able to respond as it was also in a war with Spain.
 Then in 1881, the British North Borneo Company (BNBC) was formed, placing North Borneo (present-day Sabah) under British jurisdiction, and claiming the region of Tawau.
 While under Dutch control, the sultan was forced to hand over control of the Bahau river, Pujungan river, and Apo Kayan.
-After long negotiation with the British, the Dutch recognised the British borders in 1915 which became modern the border between Sabah and North Kalimantan.
-During World War II, the Japanese occupying forces had an agreements with Bulungan in which they shared natural resources and in exchange the region largely escaped the Romusha system.
+After long negotiation with the British, the Dutch recognised the British borders in 1915 which became the modern border between Sabah and North Kalimantan.
+During World War II, the Japanese occupying forces had an agreement with Bulungan under which they shared natural resources and in exchange the region largely escaped the Romusha system.